 #6 – Dalmatian

-Dalmatians were originally used to pull carriages, and it’s no surprise it took a lot of energy to complete that task.
+Dalmatians were originally used to pull carriages–and it’s no surprise it took a lot of energy to complete that task.
 Even today, the breed remains one of the most energetic.
-They are wonderful house pets so long as they get the right amount of exercise, and they’ll certainly let you know when you’re slacking off!
+They are wonderful house pets so long as they get the right amount of exercise.
+And if you don’t provide them with such, they’ll let you be the first to know!

 #7 – Labradoodle

-Labs and Poodles are both relatively high energy dog breeds, so when you put them together you get a great family companion that’s also really excitable.
-One of the most popular breeds out there today, Labradoodles do need adequate exercise and training to keep them mentally and physically healthy and tired.
+Labs and Poodles are both relatively high energy dog breeds.
+When you put them together, you get a great family companion that’s also really excitable.
+Due to widespread popularity, this is one of the most sought after breeds today.
+But note, Labradoodles do need adequate exercise and training to keep them mentally and physically healthy and tired.

 #8 – Vizsla